Synthetify/synthetify-protocol/docs/docs/technical/state.md

 ## Program data

 Protocol needs a place to store persistent data.
-Most of it is stored inside _State_ structure that is passed to methods via _context_ just as any other account.
+Most of it is stored inside _State_ structure that is passed to methods just like any other account.

 ### Structure of state

 State is structured like this:

     pub struct State {
+        // 2048
-        pub admin: Pubkey,
+        pub admin: Pubkey,                      // 32
-        pub halted: bool,
+        pub halted: bool,                       // 1
-        pub nonce: u8,
+        pub nonce: u8,                          // 1
-        pub debt_shares: u64,
+        pub debt_shares: u64,                   // 8
-        pub assets_list: Pubkey,
+        pub assets_list: Pubkey,                // 32
-        pub health_factor: Decimal,
+        pub health_factor: Decimal,             // 17 In % 1-100% modifier for debt
-        pub max_delay: u32,
+        pub max_delay: u32,                     // 4  In slots delay between last oracle update 100 blocks ~ 1 min
-        pub fee: Decimal,
-        pub swap_tax_ratio: Decimal,
-        pub swap_tax_reserve: Decimal,
-        pub liquidation_rate: Decimal,
-        pub penalty_to_liquidator: Decimal,
+        pub fee: Decimal,                       // 17 In % default fee per swap pub swap_tax_ratio: Decimal,            // 17 In % range 0-20%
+        pub swap_tax_reserve: Decimal,          // 17 Amount on tax from swap pub liquidation_rate: Decimal,          // 17 Percentage of debt repay in liquidation pub penalty_to_liquidator: Decimal,     // 17 In % range 0-25%
-        pub penalty_to_exchange: Decimal,
+        pub penalty_to_exchange: Decimal,       // 17 In % range 0-25%
-        pub liquidation_buffer: u32,
-        pub debt_interest_rate: Decimal,
+        pub liquidation_buffer: u32,            // 4  Time given user to fix collateralization ratio (in slots) pub debt_interest_rate: Decimal,        // 17 In % range 0-20%
-        pub accumulated_debt_interest: Decimal,
+        pub accumulated_debt_interest: Decimal, // 17 Accumulated debt interest
-        pub last_debt_adjustment: i64,
+        pub last_debt_adjustment: i64,          // 8
-        pub staking: Staking,
+        pub staking: Staking,                   // 152
+        pub exchange_authority: Pubkey,         // 32
-        pub bump: u8,
+        pub bump: u8,                           // 1
+        pub padding: [u8; 1620],                // 1620 (2048 - 428) reserved for future use
     }

 Respectively these fields are used for:
-  * **admin** - public key of admin, only admin can modify some of state's fields using setters
+  * **admin** - public key of admin, only admin can modify state using setters
   * **halted** - if set to _true_ access to methods is blocked
   * **nonce** - one of signer seeds, used to sign transactions
-  * **debt_shares** - sum of all debt shares, together with user debt shares allows to calculate debt
+  * **debt_shares** - total amount of _debt shares_, together with user _debt shares_ allows to calculate debt, more on that [here](/docs/technical/synthetics#debt)/docs/technical/state#structure-of-assetslist
-  * **assets_list** - address used to confirm correctness of [asset list](/docs/technical/minting#) passed to a method
+  * **assets_list** - address used to confirm correctness of [asset list](/docs/technical/state#structure-of-assetslist) passed to a method
   * **health_factor** - coefficient of [mint limit](/docs/glossary#mint-limit) to [max debt](/docs/glossary#max-debt) as a [decimal](#decimal)
-  * **max_delay** - maximum amount of slots a price can be outdated by
+  * **max_delay** - maximum amount of [slots](https://docs.solana.com/terminology#slot) a price can be outdated by
-  * **fee** - amount of fee payed on swap as a percentage
+  * **fee** - amount of fee payed on swap
   * **swap_tax_ratio** - percentage of fee going to the _tax reserve_
   * **swap_tax_reserve** - part of total amount of charged tax, can be withdrawn by admin
   * **liquidation_rate** - part of user debt repaid on [liquidation](/docs/technical/collateral#liquidation)